hall-lab/cloud-polices/PITCHME.md

 # Access Control

-Buckets should preferrably use IAM (Identity and Access Management) via Google groups and service accounts for ownership/access instead of individual owners and access control lists (ACLs).
-IAM is applied at the bucket level, ACLs can be applied atthe object level.
-Access is only needed from one of these ways to have that permission on an object/bucket, leading to confusing permssions.

 ---

-## ACLs

-Still exist, but we will limit their scope to project owners.

-Defaults ACLs Roles:
-* OWNERS
-** project-owners
-** project-editors
-* READER
-** project-viewers

-We will remove the all but the OWNER=project-owners ACL.

-## IAM
+## Identity Access Management (IAM)

+Cloud IAM allows you to control who has access to the resources in your Google Cloud Platform project.
+Resources include Cloud Storage buckets and objects stored within buckets, as well as other GCP entities such as Compute Engine instances.

+## Access Control Lists (ACL)
+An ACL is a mechanism you can use to define who has access to your buckets and objects, as well as what level of access they have.
+In Cloud Storage, you apply ACLs to individual buckets and objects.

 ---

-### IAM Defaults
+## IAM Policies

----
+* Buckets should use primarily IAM for access management
+* Google groups and service accounts should be used for ownership/access instead of individual owners and ACLs

 ### IAM Storage Access Roles